Contract Researchers

 Sociologist

-Postdoctoral researcher for the ANR ChiBarAPS project and member of the Convergences Migrations Institute
+Postdoctoral researcher with the ANR ChiBarAPS project and member of the Convergences Migrations Institute

 Email: cyriac.bouchet-mayer@umontpellier.fr

-My work falls within the field of health sociology and focuses more specifically on the experiences of people targeted by, or using, medical or public health measures supported by technical solutionism.
-For example, as part of my thesis, I studied the life trajectories of gay migrant men targeted by HIV prevention policies encouraging screening and preventive treatment, and, as part of my current postdoctoral research, I studied the life trajectories of people undergoing weight loss surgery.
-The focus on life trajectories and experiences, as well as the mobilization of different sociologies (sexuality, gender, body, sport, etc.), highlight certain blind spots or limitations in medical-technical approaches and the abundant literature that supports them.
+My work falls within the field of health sociology and focuses specifically on the experiences of people who are targeted by, or who use, medical or public health systems driven by technical solutionism.
+For example, as part of my dissertation, I studied the life trajectories of gay male migrants targeted by HIV prevention policies encouraging them to undergo testing and preventive treatments, and, as part of my current postdoc, those of people undergoing weight-loss surgery.
+The focus on life trajectories and experiences, as well as the integration of various sociological perspectives (sexuality, gender, the body, sports, etc.), highlights certain blind spots or limitations in medical-technical approaches and the extensive literature that supports them.

 Keywords: health – body – sports – migration – sexuality